 Switches that are not assigned either the primary or secondary role in a stack are, by default, assigned the role of idle modules.
-These idle modules operate similarly to Network Interface (NI) modules in a chassis-based switch such as the OmniSwitch 9700/9800.
-It is the job of idle modules to send and receive 10/100/1000 Ethernet traffic on their.
+These idle modules operate similarly to Network Interface (NI) modules in a chassis-based switch.
+It is the job of idle modules to send and receive traffic.